Overview

 region_source = "RFMO")

-Because each row shares the same event ID (event_id
+Because each row shares the same event ID (eventId), we can

 encounters_sf_df <- encounters_df %>%